 - Cleaning the building

 - Demolishing all or part of a building, including garages

 Chapter 13 of the City of Jackson Code of Ordinances, authorized in 1998, creates the HDC.

 The Historic District Commission is guided by 5 principles that are focused on preserving the history and beautifying the City of Jackson.

 - To safeguard the heritage of the city by preserving a historic district, including areas, sites, landmarks, buildings, structures, objects, resources, and works of art which reflect elements of Jackson’s cultural, social, economic, political and/or architectural history

 - To stabilize and improve property values in the historic district

 - To promote the use of the historic district for the education, pleasure, and welfare of Jackson citizens and the State of Michigan

 Meetings and Agendas

-Meetings are generally organized for 6 p.m. on the 3rd Monday of each month in the 2nd Floor City Hall Council Chambers, 161 W. Michigan Ave., Jackson, MI 49201
+Meetings are generally organized for 6 p.m. on the 3rd Monday of each month held in the 2nd Floor City Council Chambers of Jackson City Hall, 161 W. Michigan Ave.
+Jackson, MI 49201.